sarnold/pyserv/README.rst

 also provides logging of requests/headers and an extra "feature" to handle (broken) clients that send the full URL instead of the GET file path.

+.. important:: This is **not** intended for Internet/intranet use and
+              has absolutely **no** security.
+This is intended *only* for personal use on a local subnet, eg, a local WIFI network *you* control.
+You have been warned.

 .. _Python: https://docs.python.org/3/library/http.server.html

 Quick Start